Hitting the road and trying to figure out what to pack for a road trip? Putting together a road trip packing list can be a daunting task, I know.

-Road Trip Gadgets and Electronics
+Road Trip Electronics

 Even if you’re taking a drive down a classic road, a modern road trip isn’t complete without a little technology.
-You’ll definitely want your phone to document your road trip on social media, stay connected, snap some photos, and access your music (not to mention make a call in case of emergency).
+You’ll definitely want your phone to document your road trip on social media, stay connected, snap some photos, and access your GPS and music (not to mention make a call in case of emergency).
 And, if you’re like me, and love taking photos of landscapes, roadside attractions, and your food, you’ll probably want a separate camera like a DSLR or a mirrorless model, for better quality snapshots.

-If you’re traveling with friends or family, they might want some entertainment, or distraction, while your eyes are on the road.
+If you’re traveling with friends or family, they might want some road trip entertainment, or distraction, while your eyes are on the road.
 So, for your traveling companions, extra tablets, e-readers, or iPods are essential.

 And, of course, you’re going to need to keep all of those electronics charged and in a convenient place.
 Don’t forget to bring your chargers and consider getting an extra car charger and/or external charger to make sure your battery power lasts.
 Be sure to also invest in a phone mount for your car, so it’s easily accessible and visible when you’re using it as a GPS.

 - Camera (Check out our road trip camera recommendations)

 Our Picks for Electronics to Pack for a Road Trip